d3finit/SpaceInvadersLove2d/README.md

 # SpaceInvadersLove2d

 This is a Space Invaders Love2d with Lua.
 There is 1 wave.
+Use arrow keys to move and space bar to fire.

 ## Tested OSes